Tate–LaBianca murders

-On the night of August 8–9, four members of the Manson Family, Watson, Susan Atkins, Patricia Krenwinkel, and Linda Kasabian, drove from Spahn Ranch to 10050 Cielo Drive in Benedict Canyon, the home of Sharon Tate and her husband, film director Roman Polanski.
-The group murdered Tate, who was 8½ months pregnant; guests Jay Sebring, a celebrity hairdresser; Abigail Folger, a coffee heiress; her boyfriend Wojciech Frykowski, an aspiring screenwriter; and Steven Parent, an 18-year-old visiting the property's caretaker.
-Polanski was working in Europe on a film.
-Manson was a cult leader and aspiring musician who had tried to get a contract with record producer Terry Melcher, who had previously rented the house.
+On the night of August 8–9, four members of the Family – Tex Watson, Susan Atkins, Patricia Krenwinkel and Linda Kasabian – drove from Spahn Ranch to 10050 Cielo Drive in Benedict Canyon, the home Tate shared with her husband, film director Roman Polanski.
+The group murdered Tate, which subsequently killed her 8½ month old fetus.
+Also killed were her houseguests Sebring, a celebrity hairdresser; Folger, heiress to the Folgers coffee fortune; her boyfriend Frykowski, an aspiring screenwriter; and Parent, an 18-year-old visiting the guest house caretaker.
+Polanski was not home as he was working on a film in Europe.
+Manson was a cult leader and would-be musician who had tried to get a contract with record producer Terry Melcher, who had previously rented the house.

-The following night, those four people, in addition to Manson, Leslie Van Houten and Steve "Clem" Grogan, committed two more murders.
-Manson had allegedly said he would "show them how to do it".
-After they considered various options, Kasabian drove the group to 3301 Waverly Drive in the Los Feliz neighborhood, the home of the LaBiancas.
-Manson left with Atkins, Grogan, and Kasabian.
-Watson, Krenwinkel, and Van Houten killed the couple in the early morning hours of August 10.
+The following night, the four participants in the Cielo Drive killings, in addition to Manson, Leslie Van Houten and Steve "Clem" Grogan, committed two more murders.
+Manson had allegedly said he would show them how to do it.
+Kasabian drove the group to 3301 Waverly Drive.
+Manson left with Atkins, Grogan and Kasabian in the car and told the others to hitchhike back to the ranch.
+Watson, Krenwinkel and Van Houten killed the couple in the early morning hours of August 10.